sguter90/docker-compose-gitea/README.md

 $ docker-compose up -d
 ```

 After that open gitea installer via Browser: [http://localhost:3000](http://localhost:3000) and fill the form according your .env settings.

 Set `gitea-db:3306` in _Host_ field and complete setup.

+After setup is complete register a new user (use link from the navigation bar).

+The first registered user has admin privileges.

 ### Requirements